Don't Phunk with My Heart: Chart performance

-In the United States, "Don't Phunk with My Heart" entered the Billboard Hot 100 at number ninety-seven following its release.
-The song then jumped sixty-six places to number thirty-one in the following week due to digital sales.
+In the United States, "Don't Phunk with My Heart" entered the Billboard Hot 100 at number 97 following its release.
+The song then jumped sixty-six places to number 31 in the following week due to digital sales.
 It continued to rise up the chart until June 25, 2005, when it peaked at number three due to an increase in digital sales, becoming the week's "greatest digital gainer".
-"Don't Phunk with My Heart" also reached the top ten on the Billboard Mainstream Top 40.
+"Don't Phunk with My Heart" also reached the top 10 on the Billboard Mainstream Top 40.
 The song sold over 500,000 digital copies in the United States, earning a gold certification by the Recording Industry Association of America (RIAA).

 In the United Kingdom, "Don't Phunk with My Heart" entered and debuted at number three on the UK Singles Chart on May 22, 2005 (for the week ending May 28, 2005).
-It lasted four weeks inside the top ten and sixteen weeks total on the chart.
-According to the Official Charts Company, the song sold 210,000 copies there.
+It lasted four weeks inside the top 10 and 16 weeks total on the chart.
+According to the British Phonographic Industry (BPI), the song has sold and streamed 400,000 units in the UK, qualifying it for a gold certification.
 The song fared similarly in Ireland, where it debuted and peaked at number four on the singles chart.
 On May 23, 2005, "Don't Phunk with My Heart" debuted and peaked at number one on the Australian Singles Chart.
 It lost the position the following week but retook the position on June 12 and maintained the top spot for two more weeks.
 The song has shipped over 70,000 copies in Australia, earning a platinum certification by the Australian Recording Industry Association (ARIA).
-In New Zealand, the song entered the singles chart at number thirty-six on May 16, 2005.
+In New Zealand, the song entered the singles chart at number 36 on May 16, 2005.
 The following week, it rose to number one, where it stayed for three consecutive weeks.
 The song shipped 15,000 copies in New Zealand, earning a platinum certification by the Recording Industry Association of New Zealand (RIANZ).

 "Don't Phunk with My Heart" appeared on the Norwegian Singles Chart on May 24, 2005, at number five.
 It maintained that position for three weeks before rising to number four on June 14, 2005, where it continued to stay for three more weeks.
 The song remained on the chart for six more weeks and shipped over 5,000 copies, earning a gold certification by IFPI Norway.
-Across the rest of Europe, "Don't Phunk with My Heart" achieved top-five positions in Austria, Denmark, Finland, Flanders, Italy, the Netherlands, Spain, and Switzerland and reached the top ten in France, Germany, Sweden, and Wallonia.
+Across the rest of Europe, "Don't Phunk with My Heart" achieved top-five positions in Austria, Denmark, Finland, Flanders, Italy, the Netherlands, Spain, and Switzerland and reached the top 10 in France, Germany, Sweden, and Wallonia.